Evolve Fusion Review – An Honest Look

 Double Kingpin Trucks on the OMW Calvary

-Moving on to the trucks, OMW selected 9″ Forged Double Kingpin Trucks for the Calvary, which came with a set of 96A bushings in addition to strong 106A bushings.
+Moving on to the trucks, OMW selected 9″ Forged Double Kingpin Trucks for the Cavalry, which came with a set of 96A bushings in addition to strong 106A bushings.
 This makes this large board easier to turn than a standard Reverse Kingpin truck, and its forged trucks add to its durability.
 Additionally, there’s a handlebar that can be mounted on the front of the board making it easier to pull it around.

 Wheels: 7 inch, 6 inch, and 97mm street wheels.